basimsherif/Bitcoin-Stats/README.md

 ### More Testing Strategy:

 * Need to mock the API and add more test cases to test the data displayed in Chart

+### CI/CD Integration

+* Project is deployed to Circle CI to automate build and to run unit tests